caraml-dev/xp/README.md

 #### c.
 Using XP

-To use XP, `replace` directives need to be used when consuming both the Management and Treatment API modules since the API modules uses local relative path.
+To use the XP Go modules as API dependencies, `replace` directives need to be used when consuming both the Management and Treatment API modules since the API modules uses local relative path.

 ```go
 replace github.com/gojek/xp/clients => github.com/gojek/turing-experiments/clients v0.0.0